 While at Penn, Chris is proud to have taught a writing seminar that focused on balancing privacy with its competing values (free speech, national security, etc.) vis-a-vis an increasingly connected world.
 He has also led a Kelly Writers House alumni book group on the topic.
 He is interested in topics around technology and culture: privacy, intellectual property, tech culture, etc.

-Chris currently serves as the director of Student Technology and the director of Social Sciences Computing at the School of Arts and Sciences at Penn.
+Chris currently serves as the director of Student Technology and the director of Social Sciences Computing, and the Interim Director for Natural Science Computing, at the School of Arts and Sciences at Penn.
 Before that, he was the IT and multimedia manager for the Center for Programs in Contemporary Writing (CPCW), where he helped to evolve the technology used to create and disseminate recordings, including serving as the recording engineer for some of PennSound’s recordings.